project-open-data/project-open-data.github.io/data-exchange-standard.md

 ## Current Draft Version (v0.6)

-Now that OMB and Treasury have released the [complete list of standardized data elements](https://max.gov/maxportal/assets/public/offm/DataStandardsFinal.htm "standardized DATA Act elements"), the federal community has worked to revise v0.5 of the DATA Act Schema to incorporate the standardized elements.
+Now that the Office of Management and Budget (OMB) and Treasury have released the [complete list of standardized data elements](https://max.gov/maxportal/assets/public/offm/DataStandardsFinal.htm "standardized DATA Act elements"), the federal community has revised v0.5 of the DATA Act Schema to incorporate the newly standardized elements.
 DATA Act Schema v0.6:

 * Includes the complete set of financial and award data elements required by the DATA Act and FFATA;
 * Provides a simplified approach to understanding the data elements and their relationships based on feedback received; and
 * Better aligns the schema with standard business rules for improved interoperability and simplicity.

-The v0.6 release includes these artifacts:
+The v0.6 release includes the following artifacts:

 ### 1) Data Dictionary v0.6